The clear choice for reducing cardiovascular (CV) risk

 What’s in VASCEPA?

-FDA-approved VASCEPA is made up of one active ingredient: icosapent ethyl (IPE), which is an innovative form of EPA.
+FDA-approved VASCEPA is made up of one active ingredient: icosapent ethyl (IPE), which is an innovative form of eicosapentaenoic acid (EPA)

-VASCEPA is the first and only FDA-approved medication to lower CV risk in addition to other medications, such as statins, in patients with heart disease or diabetes and other risk factors.
+VASCEPA is the first and only FDA-approved medication to lower CV risk in addition to other medications, such as statins, in patients with high triglycerides (≥150 mg/dL) and heart disease or diabetes with other CV risk factors.
 The exact science of how VASCEPA works in your body is not fully understood, but years of clinical testing have led to proven results.
 Ask your doctor about heart protection with VASCEPA.

 Fish oil supplements